 Exam preparation is often the most time-consuming part of the application process.
 We strongly recommend taking the exam early, after taking a formal exam preparation course, and/or taking the practice exams online.

 You are required to submit two professional recommendations.
-Ideally, at least one of the recommenders should be in a position to assess your performance at your most recent job.
-Recommendation forms can be emailed to recommenders from the online application.
+Ideally, at least one of the recommenders should be in a position to assess your performance in your most recent role.
+Recommendation forms can be emailed directly to recommenders from the online application.